jellydn/grout/USER_GUIDE.md

 ## Main Menu – Platform Selection

-Once you've logged in and set up your mappings, you'll land on the main menu.
-This is your home base for browsing your RomM collection.

 ![Grout preview, main menu (platforms)](.github/resources/user_guide/platforms.png "Grout preview, main menu (platforms)")

 At the top, you'll see "Collections" (if you have any collections set up in RomM).
 Below that, you'll see all your RomM